meetoseh/backend/docs/db/stats/daily_reminder_registration_stats.md

 - `subscribed_breakdown (text not null)`: goes to a json object where the values are integers and the keys are in the form `{channel}:{reason}` where `channel` is one of `sms`/`push`/`email` and `reason` is one of:
-  - `account_created`: when an account is created with a verified email, we automatically subscribe them to email daily reminders
+  - `account_created`: when an account is created with a verified email
-  - `phone_verify_start`: when verifying a phone the client indicated the user also wants to subscribe to sms notifications, which happens unless they had already enabled push notifications
+  - `email_added`: when a new verified email is associated with the use
+  - `phone_verify_finish`: a phone number is verified, enabled (or both), or associated as verified and enabled as part of a user verifying their phone number, and the phone number is not suppressed
-  - `push_token_added`: when adding a push token we automatically subscribe them to daily push notification reminders
+  - `push_token_added`: when adding a push token, or getting one reassigned from another user.
   - `klaviyo`: originally we sent email/sms notifications via klaviyo. when we switch to the touch point system we moved over the users who were already receiving notifications
-  - `sms_start`: the user sent a START message to our messaging service
+  - `sms_start`: the user sent a START message to our messaging service which removes a phone number from the suppression list
-  - `push_token_reassigned`: when reassigning a push token, if the new user for the push token previously had no push tokens we subscribe them to daily push notification reminders
+  - `migration_0096`: when we first added daily reminder settings we cleared all records in `user_daily_reminders` and added them back post-reconciliation
+  - `update_notification_time`: the user set their notification time to a non-zero day mask from a previously zero day mask
 - `unsubscribed (integer not null)`: how many daily reminder notifications were removed by deleting a row in `user_daily_reminders`
 - `unsubscribed_breakdown (text not null)`: goes to a json object where the